 Head Start serves a morning breakfast and lunch in all centers based on the hours a child attends class.
 For example, a child attending a morning class would receive a morning breakfast and lunch.
-Due to COVID-19 meals are served individually plated instead of family style and children are encouraged to taste new foods.
+Meals are served family style and children are encouraged to taste new foods.
 There are also nutrition activities (children "cook" something together) to help children learn about foods and nutrition.
 KCI also encourages parent and guardians to bring only healthy food choices to any school function.